beeldengeluid/data-stories/README.md

 this will start a live reloading development server with debug info logged to your command line. you can now view the project in your browser at

     http://localhost:8000/

+IF YOU GET ERROR MESSAGES SUCH AS 'Field "fields" is not defined' and you are running on Windows, then you need to go to gatsby-config.js and edit pagesPaths in 'gatsby-plugin-i18n' to contain the absolute paths to data-stories/content/blog and data-stories/src/pages

 ## Deployment